Former advisor to Russian opposition leader, Alexey Navalny, speaks out about death of mentor

 The death of the anti-corruption champion was confirmed on Saturday by his spokesperson.
 He died in an artic prison.

-"This idea of the beautiful Russia of the future that he believed in has vanished," said Yuri Terekhov who is currently a visiting professor at The Fletcher School at Tufts.
+"This idea of the beautiful Russia of the future that he believed in has vanished," said Yury Terekhov who is currently a visiting professor at The Fletcher School at Tufts.

 Terekhov and Navalny worked together in 2013 on Navalny's mayoral campaign in Moscow.